3 Harmful Algal Blooms

 Affiliations: ?

-Spatial scale: Alexandrium results are reported for the entire Gulf of Maine, and also by sub-regions: Eastern Gulf of Maine (east of Penobscot Bay), Western Gulf of Maine (west of Penobscot Bay), and Bay of Fundy (2003-2013 only).
-PSP results are based on data from individual sites in the Gulf of Maine, aggregated by year and state (MA, NH, ME).
+Spatial scale: Results are reported for the entire Gulf of Maine, and parsed by sub-regions: Eastern Gulf of Maine (east of Penobscot Bay), Western Gulf of Maine (west of Penobscot Bay), and Bay of Fundy.

 Synthesis Theme:

 The annual fall surveys of Alexandrium cyst distribution and abundance in the Gulf of Maine provide data needed to predict bloom events in the following year.
-Other key variables in the predictive models include currents, nutrients, temperature, and salinity dynamics at multiple spatial and temporal scales ([6], [8], [9], [10]).
-After strong cyst deposition events in 2005 and 2009, the time series suggest lower overall cyst abundance through 2021.
-However, bloom events and shellfishery closures usually occur somewhere in any given year.
-Economic impacts to inshore shellfisheries (mussels, softshell clams, quahogs) can be substantial ([11]).
-Impacts to offshore shellfisheries can occur as well, for example surf clam and ocean quahog on Georges Bank 1988-1990 ([12]).
+Other key variables in the predictive models include currents, nutrients, temperature, and salinity dynamics at multiple spatial and temporal scales (Li et al. 2020).
+After strong cyst deposition events in 2005 and 2009, the time series suggest lower overall cyst abundance through 2023.
+The cyst abundance in the 2023 survey was relatively low, and a low to moderate bloom year was predicted for 2024 (Li et al. 2024).
+Bloom events and shellfishery closures usually occur somewhere in any given year.
+Economic impacts to inshore shellfisheries (mussels, softshell clams, quahogs) can be substantial (Jin and Hoagland 2008).
+Impacts to offshore shellfisheries can occur as well, for example surf clam and ocean quahog on Georges Bank 1988-1990 (Anderson et al. 1997).

 Point of contact: Moe Nelson, david.moe.nelson@noaa.gov